B-Rich/salt-org/README.md

 ### Advanced management of github teams

 [Pillar](http://salt.readthedocs.org/en/latest/topics/pillar/) is salt's way of exposing structured data that can be used in state files.
+Additionally, Salt treats all files as [Jinja](http://jinja.pocoo.org/docs/) templates by default.
+This opens up the possiblity of programmatically gathering data within Pillar, and then utilizing the data in your state files.
+In this example we will apply this idea to give a team access to all repos for an organization.

 Salt looks for pillar data in `/srv/pillar` by default.
 Create this directory (or make it in this repo and symlink it like the `salt` directory), and add a file called `pillar/github/init.sls`: